eclipse-iceoryx/iceoryx2/doc/how-to-create-an-iceoryx2-release.md

     `iceoryx2_bb/elementary/package_version.rs` in `PackageVersion::get()`
 10. Add the release notes to `$GIT_ROOT$/CHANGELOG.md`
 11. **Merge all changes to `main`.**
+12. **!!
+Port reference system to new iceoryx2 version to catch last minute bugs !!**
-12. Set tag on GitHub and add the release document as notes to the tag description.
+13. Set tag on GitHub and add the release document as notes to the tag description.
 Add also a link to the file.
-13. Check the order of all dependencies in `$GIT_ROOT$/./internal/scripts/crates_io_publish_script.sh`.
+14. Check the order of all dependencies in `$GIT_ROOT$/./internal/scripts/crates_io_publish_script.sh`.
 Compare it with `$GIT_ROOT$/Cargo.toml` and the `[workspace.dependencies]` section.
     When calling `cargo publish -p $PACKAGE$` all dependencies, also